hartwig-at/ext-downloads/README.md

     These records represent a single download on your site.

 - Automatic filename construction
     Filenames are automatically constructed based on a few simple rules.
-    This guarantees consisten naming of your downloads.
+    This guarantees consistent naming of your downloads.

 - Downloads respect FE user access rights
     Access to any single download (or a whole category) can be restricted through the usual TYPO3 methods.

 - Full multi-language support
     Depending on the language the user has chosen, he can be supplied with an alternative file.